-Some leakage (1 - 5 gallons or 4 - 19 liters per minute) will occur when the valve is fully closed.
+Some leakage (4 - 19 liters per minute) will occur when the valve is fully closed.
 Be sure the bypass line is directed back to the wet well or tank to prevent hazardous spills.

 Consult the manual accompanying the Air Release Valve for additional information on valve installation and performance.